Bourbon & Cigars

 St. Cecilia[2]

 Life is a pilgrimage.
 It is a sacred journey toward our eternal home with God.
-Learn what it means to be a pilgrim in a world that’s constantly trying to reduce you to a tourist and consumer.
-Journey with Mother Teresa, John Paul II, Thérèse of Lisieux, Maximilian Kolbe, Thomas Aquinas, Sister Faustina, the Children of Fatima, and Mary the Mother of God to experience Jesus in the Eucharist like never before.
+Over the next 33 days, you’ll walk with saints like Mother Teresa, John Paul II, ThΓ©rΓ¨se of Lisieux, Maximilian Kolbe, Thomas Aquinas, Sister Faustina, the Children of Fatima, and Mary the Mother of God.
+Together, they will help you experience Jesus in the Eucharist like never before.

-Prepare yourself for an explosion of grace in your life.
-Grace is the assistance God gives us to do what is good, true, noble, and right.
-And there is no better way to receive God's grace than through the Eucharist.
-Over the next thirty-three days you will learn how these great saints and others lived in Eucharistic Glory.
+Prepare yourself for an explosion of grace.
+Grace is the divine assistance that helps us do what is good, true, noble, and right—and there is no greater source of grace than the Eucharist.

 Reflective Practices

-1. Daily Reflection: Spend a few minutes each day reflecting on your actions, thoughts, and feelings.
-Acknowledge both your strengths and weaknesses.
+• Daily Reflection: Spend a few minutes reviewing your actions, thoughts, and feelings.
+Acknowledge both your strengths and your need for grace.

-3. Journaling: Write about moments where you practiced humility and areas where you could improve.
-This can help you track your progress and stay mindful.
+• Journaling: Write about moments when you practiced humility and where you might grow.

 Actions of Humility

-3. Admitting Faults: When you make a mistake, acknowledge it openly and seek to make amends.
-This can be difficult but is a powerful act of humility.
+• Admitting Faults: Acknowledge mistakes and seek reconciliation.
+This is a powerful act of humility.

 Mindful Living